paigewil/capstone/README.md

 # capstone
 This repository contains source data, code, generated plots, and supporting documentation for my Introduction to Data Science capstone project, completed through Springboard.

+* Summary:
+The project covers the lifecycle of data science; beginning with data wrangling, then visual analysis, utilizing statistics to test hypotheses posed in the visual analysis section, and finally ending with machine learning.

+Specifically, we investigate what factors, if any, predict which Connecticut State Police traffic stops end in arrest.
+And, which, if any, of those factors are demographic, indicating the possible prevalence of police profiling.

+To this end, we tested multiple supervised machine learning classification models, ending up with a CART model that utilizes a Penalty Matrix to handle data imbalance.
+Demographic factors, such as gender and race were investigated more closely, particularly in the visual analysis section, where we uncovered some statistically significant differences in arrests/stops ratios between demographic groups.
+However, the final model was ultimately not a good performer, with a Kappa of 0.2849794 and an AUC value of 0.720.
+And in the end, it was determined that more data, ideally, more granualar data, is necessary to achieve a better performing predictor model.

 * Documentation:
   * capstone_proposal files contain an introduction to the project and associated data, the problem, and the methods for completing the project
   * exploratory_data_analysis_report files contains a summarizing report of the univariate visual analysis done in visualization.R.
 It contains code, plots, and analysis and explanation.